alexandor91/se3-equi-graph-registration/README.md

 - `process_kitti.py`: For processing the KITTI dataset, configure the directory based on the command in the function

 ## Custom Data Processing
-For self-processing data, please check the scripts in the 'data_preprocess' folder for each individual training data processing:
+For self-processing data, please check the scripts in the 'data_preprocess' folder for each training data processing:
-If you own dataset is an ordered sequence of point cloud frames, just reuse the same KITTI processing script to process the sequentail point cloud frames, So the source and target scans are using $ i$th and $ i+1$th frame, respectively.
+If your own dataset is an ordered sequence of point cloud frames, just reuse the same KITTI processing script to process the sequential point cloud frames, so the source and target scans are using the $ i$th and $ i+1$th frame, respectively.
 - `process_kitti.py`: For processing a sequential dataset.<br>

 For processing the KITTI dataset.
 Otherwise, if your point cloud frames are unordered, please refer to the 3D Match script to process, yet you have to establish the correspondence between source and target point scans, with a minimum 30% point overlapping between source and target scans, otherwise, we refer you to use public library like Open3D, PCL (Point Cloud Library), scikit-learn, through KDTree or Octree to create source and target frame correspondence with engouh point overlappings.
 Original 3DMatch already processed it for use.
 For further scan pair match, you can refer to the PointDSC repository to process the feature descriptors, [FPFH](https://github.com/XuyangBai/PointDSC/blob/master/misc/cal_fpfh.py), [FCGF](https://github.com/XuyangBai/PointDSC/blob/master/misc/cal_fcgf.py), as most of our data preprocessing codes are adapted based on their codes.

-- `3DMatch_Feature.py`: For processing paired scan dataset with enough overlapping > 30%.
-We use too conditions to determined the gt correspondence from source to target points, the transformed source point position distance to the target point is smaller than a threshold along with the point feature descriptors dot product similairty bigger than a threshold, label as one, otherwise, we only use point neighbouring search to find the match point pair, label as zero,
+- `3DMatch_Feature.py`: For processing a paired scan dataset with enough overlapping > 30%.
+We use two conditions to determine the GT correspondence from source to target points.
+The transformed source point position distance to the target point is smaller than a threshold, along with the point feature descriptors dot product similarity bigger than a threshold, label as one; otherwise, we only use point neighbouring search to find the match point pair, label as zero.

 ## Training